 Never mix multiple changes together in a single commit, but it's great to include several related changes, each in their own commit, in a single pull request.
 If you notice an issue that is only somewhat related to what you were working on, but you feel that it's too minor to create a dedicated pull request, feel free to append it as an additional commit in the pull request for your main project (that commit should have a clear explanation of the bug in its commit message).
 This way, the bug gets fixed, but this independent change is highlighted for reviewers.
 Or just create a dedicated pull request for it.
 Whatever you do, don't squash unrelated changes together in a single commit; the reviewer will ask you to split the changes out into their own commits.

 It can take some practice to get used to writing your commits with a clean history so that you don't spend much time doing interactive rebases.
-For example, often you'll start adding a feature, and discover you need to a refactoring partway through writing the feature.
+For example, often you'll start adding a feature, and discover you need to do a refactoring partway through writing the feature.
 When that happens, we recommend you stash your partial feature, do the refactoring, commit it, and then unstash and finish implementing your feature.

 The first line of the commit message is the summary.
 The summary: